HQarroum/thread-pool/README.md

 // The thread pool and the worker threads are now terminated.
 ```

-> Note however that in the above example the execution of all the given workers is not guaranteed.
+> In the above example, the execution of all the given workers is not guaranteed.
 Upon destruction, the thread-pool instance will prompt the worker threads to finish their execution, which may happen before every elements in the internal queue have been processed.

 ## Examples